What States Have the Most Job Openings for Ultrasound Technicians?

-When finished with school, regardless of your career, choosing where to live is a huge decision.
-Although many students decide to move somewhere close to friends and family members, you have to also keep in mind that job markets could be tighter in some areas than others.
-The medical world is only growing, but in some states, there are more job openings than others.
-Keep in mind, also, that by being flexible with where you live, you’ll have more openings to which you can apply, increasing your chances of finding a job.
-As an ultrasound tech, learning which states are best for this field should be one of your top priorities as you approach graduation.
+When you finish school, regardless of your career, choosing where to live is a huge decision.
+One factor to consider is that job markets could be tighter in some areas than others.
+If you can be flexible about where you live, you’ll have more openings to which you can apply, increasing your chances of finding a job.

-According to the United States Department of Labor’s Bureau of Labor Statistics, the states hiring the most ultrasound techs, in relation to overall popular, were as follows in 2008:
+According to The Bureau of Labor Statistics, the states hiring the most ultrasound techs, in relation to overall population, were as follows in 2008:

-In Florida, ultrasound techs are in especially high demand since the average age of residents is higher.
-That means more people are experiencing health problems, so the demand in the medical world rises.
-Of course, the states that hire the most ultrasound techs aren’t necessarily those that pay the best, on average.
+You should note that the states that hire the most ultrasound techs aren’t necessarily those that pay the best.
 If you want to work in a state with the highest annual salary, on average, you should look to the following locations:

 • Oregon: $76,570